minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 groups and a vote in their favor.

-To account for the variability in campaign contribution selection, I employed two distinct approaches.
-Firstly, I calculated the contribution variables using data from the previous election cycle, following the methodology outlined in several academic studies, including @stratmann-2002 @Selling2023 @KauKeenanRubin
+To account for the variability in campaign contribution selection, I employed two distinct approaches, see Appendix A3.
+Firstly, I calculated the contribution variables using data from the previous election cycle, following the methodology outlined in several academic studies, including @stratmann-2002 @Selling2023
-@chappell @stratmann-1991.
+@KauKeenanRubin @chappell @stratmann-1991.
 This approach evaluates whether aggregate contributions from past election cycles may influence representatives' voting behavior in environmental matters.
 Secondly, I focused exclusively on campaign contributions from individuals and interest groups that supported either pro-environmental or anti-environmental positions, received by representatives within the six months leading up to the relevant vote.
 Unlike the first approach, this method does not consider contributions from specific election periods, such as those during which the legislator was elected or those concurrent with the legislative session, but rather concentrates on contributions directly preceding the vote.